ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 with its transnational interplanetary video consciousness will not tolerate the miniaturized vaudeville that is television as presently employed.
 We will liberate the media.

-In many ways, it smacks of the kind of self-aggrandizing common to many would-be thought leaders in San Fransisco circa 1969.
+In many ways, it smacks of the kind of self-aggrandizing common to many would-be thought leaders in San Francisco circa 1969.
 The same kind of techno-utopian thinking that produced Computer-Lib/Dream Machines and gave birth to the idea technology was an unmitigated force for good.
 (Spoiler alert: It ain't.
-Technology is a tool, a force multiplyer.
+Technology is a tool, a force multiplier.
 If it makes things better, or if it makes things worse, that is as a result of the intentions and shortcomings of the people who wield it.)

 However, while I probably would not have phrased things the way they are phrased above, I can't argue with the base sentiment (hell, I've spent the last decade of my life arguing along side it!)
 We can, and must, and in many cases Have liberated the media.